A look at COVID-19 vaccinations in Canada on Friday, March 12, 2021

 New Brunswick is reporting 4,742 new vaccinations administered over the past seven days for a total of 38,483 doses given.
 The province has administered doses at a rate of 49.335 per 1,000.
 In the province, 1.56 per cent (12,152) of the population has been fully vaccinated.
 There were zero new vaccines delivered to New Brunswick for a total of 56,135 doses delivered so far.
 The province has received enough of the vaccine to give 7.2 per cent of its population a single dose.
 The province has used 68.55 per cent of its available vaccine supply.

-Manitoba is reporting 2,998 new vaccinations administered for a total of 97,783 doses given.
-The province has administered doses at a rate of 71.011 per 1,000.
-In the province, 2.26 per cent (31,103) of the population has been fully vaccinated.
-There were 9,360 new vaccines delivered to Manitoba for a total of 159,220 doses delivered so far.
+Manitoba is reporting 1,699 new vaccinations administered for a total of 99,482 doses given.
+The province has administered doses at a rate of 72.245 per 1,000.
+In the province, 2.28 per cent (31,464) of the population has been fully vaccinated.
+There were zero new vaccines delivered to Manitoba for a total of 159,220 doses delivered so far.
 The province has received enough of the vaccine to give 12 per cent of its population a single dose.
-The province has used 61.41 per cent of its available vaccine supply.
+The province has used 62.48 per cent of its available vaccine supply.

-British Columbia is reporting 11,451 new vaccinations administered for a total of 366,791 doses given.
+British Columbia is reporting zero new vaccinations administered for a total of 366,791 doses given.
 The province has administered doses at a rate of 71.477 per 1,000.
-In the province, 1.70 per cent (87,009) of the population has been fully vaccinated.
-There were 2,340 new vaccines delivered to British Columbia for a total of 445,920 doses delivered so far.
+In the province, 1.70 per cent (87,024) of the population has been fully vaccinated.
+There were zero new vaccines delivered to British Columbia for a total of 445,920 doses delivered so far.
 The province has received enough of the vaccine to give 8.7 per cent of its population a single dose.
 The province has used 82.25 per cent of its available vaccine supply.

 The Northwest Territories are reporting zero new vaccinations administered for a total of 28,208 doses given.
 The territory has administered doses at a rate of 625.191 per 1,000.
 In the territory, 24.71 per cent (11,151) of the population has been fully vaccinated.
 There were zero new vaccines delivered to the Northwest Territories for a total of 35,300 doses delivered so far.
 The territory has received enough of the vaccine to give 78 per cent of its population a single dose.
 The territory has used 79.91 per cent of its available vaccine supply.